casefabric/guide/docs/training/Introduction.md

 ---
 id: Introduction
-title: Training
+title: Basic CMMN with CaseFabric
 sidebar_label: Introduction
 ---
-## Basic CMMN with CaseFabric

 Welcome to the CaseFabric Training Session.
 In this session, we will guide you through the features and functionalities of CaseFabric and build a model that grows in complexity when it touches upon all CMMN plan items and CaseFabric capabilities.

 ## The Use Case